 specializes in the diagnosis and treatment of behavioral health issues in children.
 Joelle received her Bachelor's degree in Psychology and Sociology from Adams State College in Alamosa, Colorado and a Master's degree in Counseling from the University of New Mexico.
 She also has a specialization in children ages Birth - age 6 and in Mindfulness Based Play Therapy.
 Joelle is a Licensed Professional Clinical Counselor in the state of New Mexico and is also a Registered Play Therapist Supervisor.
 She has been practicing child therapy for 20 years in the Albuquerque community including outpatient, partial treatment, residential treatment and inpatient settings.
-Joelle is currently serving on the Board of Directors for the New Mexico Play Therapy Association.
+Joelle has also served on the Board of Directors for the New Mexico Play Therapy Association.

 Giving Tree Counseling, LLC in Albuquerque utilizes the power of PLAY, a child's natural form of expression, to teach children how to communicate with others, identify/express feelings, modify behavior, develop problem solving skills, and foster personal growth.

 Services include: play therapy, sand tray therapy, parent education, and skills training.
 Play room design consultation and Registered Play Therapist Supervision are also available.